SeamusBrowne/Threejs-Animated-Wind-Turbine/README.md

 # Threejs-Animated-Wind-Turbine

-HDRI can be download for free at https://hdrmaps.com/free-sky-dome-timelapse-1/
+The HDRI for the equirectanglur background can be download for free at https://hdrmaps.com/free-sky-dome-timelapse-1/